whiteted-strats/GE_HUD/README.md

 *Minor issues*
 * Occassionally a draw happens 1 frame earlier than we predicted, and so HUD is behind.
   This mistake does not snowball, and is probably unnoticable when playing in real time.
+* => Whatever the cause of this, it seems to occur regularly at low lag, i.e. where the emulator draws every frame.
+This makes the HUD very laggy in these situations.
 * Draws during cutscenes, where it is nonsense.
 I may well patch this using the mission timer.